marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 Let's query the target database and see what landed.

-Go back into Visual Studio code and open 0050_QueryTargetTable.sql.
+Go back into Visual Studio Code and open 0050_QueryTargetTable.sql.
 Connect to the target database and run the query using Ctrl-Alt-E.  You will see this:

 ![Target Database Query Results](./graphics/0140_TargetDatabasePostPipelineRunQueryResults.png)